 - Nerve damage or muscle trauma during surgery

-- Rejection of hardware (spinal fusions) or prosthetics (artificial disc replacement)
+- Rejection of hardware from a spinal fusions or prosthetics from artificial disc replacement

-- Always attempt conservative treatment methods before spine surgery
+- Fully explore and exhaust conservative treatment methods before considering spine surgery

 - Follow your post-surgical instructions exactly

 - Become mobile and active as soon as possible after your procedure